Jacques Archambault

-Archambault married (around 1629) Françoise Tourault, with whom he had many children.
+Archambault married (around 1629) Françoise Tourault which from 1630 to 1644, had 2 sons and 5 daughters (which one died to infancy).
 All Archambaults (and descendants) now living in North America are his descendants, as no other Archambault ever emigrated from France.

 A plate in the back of the Pointe-à-Callière Museum of Montreal commemorates his digging the first water well, near what is now known as Place-d'Armes, on October 11, 1658, upon request by Paul de Chomedey de Maisonneuve.